Naruto Ninja Council 2: Plot

-Ninja Council 2 is based on the anime series episodes 22 to 80, however it also features a new mission in which the three ninjas are asked to deliver a scroll.
+Ninja Council 2 is based on the anime series episodes 22 to 80, however, it also features a new mission in which the three ninjas are asked to deliver a scroll.
 Orochimaru steals the scroll and while attempting to retrieve the scroll the player finds out that Orochimaru requested the scroll in the first place only to watch Sasuke.

-The game's story is told via "cut-scenes".
-In these cut-scenes the character who is speaking is shown by a large picture of him on the top of the screen while the dialogue is presented as a text on the bottom of the screen.
+The game's story is told via cut-scenes.
+In these cut-scenes, the character who is speaking is shown by a large picture of them on the top of the screen while the dialogue is presented as a text on the bottom of the screen.
 It also features two multiplayer modes which are played via GBA Link Cable: Versus and Co-Op.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.